 Contributed by: Lou Aquino, Vancouver, British Columbia, Canada

 Lou Aquino is an INC Giving volunteer from Vancouver, British Columbia, Canada.
 She is an active participant in INC Giving Projects and the Felix Y. Manalo Foundation.
 Lou is a Registered Nurse in a Telemetry Unit, and looks after patients with cardiac conditions.
-Lou takes pride in helping others and believes that as a member of the Church of Christ it is our duty to be kind and help those who are in need.
+Lou takes pride in helping others and believes that as a member of the Iglesia Ni Cristo (Church Of Christ) it is our duty to be kind and help those who are in need.